Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 MUST be sent to the C/D layer.

-The only uplink messages using the FPortDown port are the fragmentation SCHC control messages of a downlink fragmentation session (for example, SCHC ACKs).
+The only uplink messages using the FPortDown port are the fragmentation SCHC control messages of a downlink fragmentation datagram (for example, SCHC ACKs).
-Similarly, the only downlink messages using the FPortUp port are the fragmentation SCHC control messages of an uplink fragmentation session.
+Similarly, the only downlink messages using the FPortUp port are the fragmentation SCHC control messages of an uplink fragmentation datagram.

-An application can have multiple fragmentation sessions between a device and one or several SCHC gateways.
+An application can have multiple fragmentation datagrams between a device and one or several SCHC gateways.
 A set of FPort values is REQUIRED for each SCHC gateway instance the device is required to communicate with.